Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 The Kansas Lincoln Trail heads to Atchison

-“What about John Brown?”
+“How about John Brown?”

-The Commonwealth of Virginia had executed abolitionist and former Kansan John Brown on that day, and the crowd was tense.
+The Commonwealth of Virginia had executed abolitionist and former Kansan John Brown that day, and the crowd was tense.
 Lincoln did not mention Brown until someone shouted, “How about John Brown?”

 Lincoln replied that Brown had deserved his hanging.
 He had “violated the laws of his country.”
 Lincoln continued, “Brown has shown great courage, rare unselfishness.… But no man, North or South, can approve of violence or crime.”